Polka Dots: A Mini History of the Forever Flirty Print

 Polka dots thrive for a handful of simple design reasons:

-• Graphic simplicity.
+Graphic simplicity.
 A round, repeated shape reads clean and bold at a glance from across a crowded room.
-Dots can be tiny and delicate or blown-up and dramatic; either way they create rhythm and eye movement on fabric.
+Dots can be tiny and delicate or blown-up and dramatic; either way they create rhythm on fabric

-• Scale play.
+Scale play.
 Changing the dot size and spacing changes the whole vibe.
-Micro-dots can communicate prim sophistication whereas larger dots offer fun retro drama.
+Micro-dots can communicate preppy sophistication whereas larger dots offer fun retro drama.

-• Colour contrast.
+Colour contrast.
 Classic black-and-white or navy-and-white dots are high-contrast and always steal the show.
-These iconic colour combos mean the polka dots in unexpected colour-ways look fresh, subversive and modern.
+These iconic colour combos mean that polka dots in unexpected colour-ways look fresh, subversive and modern.